The Ballad of Tam Lin

 She cocked an eyebrow.

+Tam Lin sighed.
+"Oh, hell.”
 He went down on his knees, but then when he remembered the last thing he was doing on his knees in front of Janet he decided maybe it would be more dignified if he stood.
 He took a deep breath.
-“Well, as much as I'd hoped to live my entire life without every saying these words: Lady, I love you.
+“As much as I'd hoped to live my entire life without every saying these words: Lady, I love you.
 Will you marry me?"

 "As it just so happens," Tam Lin said, "I think I know where I can find several for you to choose from."